BlueSCSI/BlueSCSI-v2/Performance.md

 With ZuluSCSI Mini (V1.0), and verbose log messages disabled (default, unless you enable it in zuluscsi.ini), expected SCSI performance is 2.4 MB/s read and 2 MB/s write.

 Slow SD cards or a fragmented filesystem can slow down access.
+The use of Speed Class 4 SD cards may result in the bottleneck being the SD card itself.
+We recommend using Speed Class 10 or above SDHC-marked cards.

 Seek performance is best if image files are contiguous.